Euphorbia milii Des Moul.

 Bloom Time: Throughout the year

 Euphorbia milii is a succulent climbing shrub that grows up to 6 feet (1.8 m) tall.
 It has grayish-brown, 5-7 sided stems, branched and up to 3 feet (90 cm) in height, with many prominent, gray, up to 1 inch (2.5 cm) long spines.
-Leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) wide.
+Leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long, and 0.6 inches (1.5 cm) wide.
 Flowers are red, up to 0.5 inches (1.2 cm) wide, subtended by a pair of conspicuous petal-like bracts.
-It flowers over an extremely long season, throughout the year in tropical and sub-tropical locations, from late winter well into fall if grown indoors.
+It flowers over a too-long season, throughout the year in tropical and sub-tropical locations, from late winter well into fall if grown indoors.